-- 11. Dunbia (UK) operates its supply chain in compliance with its ethical trade policy, supplier code of conduct, business code of conduct, sustainable procurement policy, supply chain risk management model and a suite of supplier screening and tendering process documents.
-All policies are reviewed and updated as appropriate. - 12.
-Dunbia (UK) is an AB registered member of SEDEX and uses this platform to support the management of its supply chain relationships with customers and suppliers. - 13.
-The Dunbia (UK) standard group purchasing agreement places a contractual obligation on all qualifying new group suppliers to register and link via SEDEX and conduct Self-Assessment Questionnaires. - 14.
+Dunbia (UK) operates its supply chain in compliance with its ethical trade policy, supplier code of conduct, business code of conduct, sustainable procurement policy, supply chain risk management model and a suite of supplier screening and tendering process documents.
+All policies are reviewed and updated as appropriate.

+Dunbia (UK) is an AB registered member of SEDEX and uses this platform to support the management of its supply chain relationships with customers and suppliers.

+The Dunbia (UK) standard group purchasing agreement places a contractual obligation on all qualifying new group suppliers to register and link via SEDEX and conduct Self-Assessment Questionnaires.

 Dunbia (UK) has established a Group Ethical Trading Committee, which is responsible for developing the Dunbia (UK) ethical trading strategy, setting annual ethical trading objectives and reviewing the Ethical Trade Strategy and related Policies.
-The Group Ethical Trade Committee reports to the Sustainability Executive. - 15.
+The Group Ethical Trade Committee reports to the Sustainability Executive.

 The company has an established independent confidential and multilingual whistle blowing hotline which can be accessed by all colleagues either by telephone or by website.
 Access is available 24 hours per day, 7 days per week, 365 days per year.
 Posters are located at key points across all UK sites promoting the need to report wrongdoing at work.
 It is our ambition and commitment to tackle hidden labour exploitation and abuse.
 We have multilingual posters located at key points across all sites with a shared telephone number linked to our multilingual hotline.
 If any contact is made to this number in relation to human trafficking, labour exploitation or abuse, it is immediately escalated to a trusted manager.
-Our ethos is prevention, protection and remedy. - 16.
-Dunbia (UK) has an established HR team with a bespoke background and knowledge of the agrifood processing sector, which creates a robust internal governance structure comprising of; a HR Director, a Group HR Manager, a Group HR Projects Manager, a Group Ethical Compliance Manager, UK Group Recruitment Manager and site-based HR Managers and teams.
-Indeed 2022 saw an expansion of this team with the addition of a UK Group Compliance Officer and increased numbers within the UK Recruitment Team, who provide a central support function to all UK sites.
+Our ethos is prevention, protection and remedy.

+Dunbia (UK) has an established HR team with a bespoke background and knowledge of the agrifood processing sector, which creates a robust internal governance structure comprising of; a HR Director, a Group HR Manager, a Group HR Projects Manager, a Group Ethical Compliance Manager, a UK Group Recruitment Manager, a UK Recruitment Team, which provides a central support function for site-based HR Managers and teams.

-5.0 Risk Assessment and Due Diligence
+Risk Assessment and Due Diligence

-17. The Company considers its supply chain in four key constituent elements of agriculture, material suppliers, ingredients, and labour provision.
+The Company considers its supply chain in four key constituent elements of agriculture, material suppliers, ingredients, and labour provision.
 Dunbia (UK) has risk assessed each element of its supply chain and has initiated strategies that it considers proportionate.
 Dunbia procures through short, direct and transparent supply chains.
-In 2022 the Group Ethical Trading Committee reassessed the key supply chain risks.
+In 2024 the Group Ethical Trading Committee reassessed the key supply chain risks.

-5.1 Livestock and Agriculture
+Livestock and Agriculture